 Julia Biber (cello)

 Lilia Bigun (piano)

 M.M. in Applied Music and Music Teaching, Lehman College; M.M. in Jazz Studies and Contemporary Media, Eastman School of Music; B.M. degree in Jazz Studies and Afro-American Music, University of Massachusetts; and B.M. in Classical Saxophone Performance, University of Massachusetts.
 Endorsed as a Yamaha Performing Artist and D’Addario Woodwind Artist.
 Active performer in jazz festivals, Broadway shows, clubs, and studio recordings

-Grace Sun Im Cho (piano)
+Grace Sun Im Cho (piano, chamber music)